AntMCE/K8S-course/K8S-intro.md

-## Do you know what happens when you type 'kubectl get pods' and hit enter?
+## Mechanisme when you type 'kubectl get pods' and hit enter:

 1. **kubectl Invocation**: When you run kubectl, you're invoking the Kubernetes command-line interface (CLI).
 The kubectl command is a client-side tool that communicates with the Kubernetes API server.